 What Causes Green Bowel Movement?

 Stool color is typically impacted by what an individual digests.
 Body functions also play a huge part in the change of fecal appearance.
+Below are the most common causes:

 - Green vegetables, particularly broccoli, asparagus, and spinach are made up of green pigmentations.
-These may be responsible for green feces.
-In retrospect, these vegetables are good for the human body as their green pigments, called chlorophyll, act as anti-carcinogen.

 - Digestion of iron supplements or iron-rich food may also contribute to green bowel movement.